CRR Hillin exists, technically, in several dimensions. Pronouns: all.

-CRR Hillin exists, technically, in several dimensions.
-Pronouns such as “she” or “they” are…adequate.
+Hillin currently lives in Augsburg, Germany.
+Please find a more detailed history below.
+Hillin’s entire personality is stored in her books, so further information can be found there.
 Current theories include: crossroads demon, medieval dragon, eldritch horror, eccentric billionaire playboy, Japanese radish spirit, prehistoric creature that refuses to evolve, old-timey witch doctor, very niche gay icon, goddess but with vaccine damage, The Loch Ness Monster’s less popular cousin, the thing that killed the dinosaurs, the embodiment of the KT extinction, a source of unlimited biofuel, either the cure for or cause of cancer, and others, based on papers from all over academia.
+Perhaps it’s best not to ask questions.

 Hillin was born in Texas and went to college at the University of Texas at Austin.
 She graduated with a dual major in Psychology and Pre-Medical Studies in 2014.